kirillk77/whisper2cyanite/README.md

 #### `fetch`

-Fetch metrics from a Whisper database file.
+Fetch timeseries from a Whisper database file.

 Arguments: `wsp-file`.